 The Open Energy project is one of two finalists in competition with Siemens to secure substantial investment for the project in 2021.

-For the Phase 2 of the MEDA competition Open Energy is focusing on high-level stakeholder engagement.
+During Phase 2 of the MEDA competition Open Energy is focusing on high-level stakeholder engagement.
 The team has convened a group of 60+ experts from the energy sector and beyond to collaboratively tackle the MEDA challenges.
 The experts make up four different Advisory Groups that each focus on a different area of the energy sector: Industry and Providers, Regulators and Legal, Policy and Consumers and Market Facing Organisations.

 MEDA Phase 1 was primarily a research phase.
 We spoke to over 200 individuals, via webinars and 1-2-1 interviews, to find out what modernising the energy data system meant to them.